LuisFilipeAraujo/jankenpon/README.md

 # jankenpon
 jankenpon game (rock, paper, scissors)  in html and JavaScript.
-There are two javaScripts files, each with a different level of difficulty of code
+There are two javaScript files, each with a different level of difficulty of code